 Please Note: The specific allowances and deductions may vary depending on the company’s policies and the employee’s employment contract.

-How to Request for a Salary Certificate in the UAE
+How to Get Salary Certificate in the UAE?

 The time it takes to process a salary certificate varies from company to company.
 It usually takes a few working days.